QuantEcon/lecture-source-py/source/rst/arellano.rst

 * large capital outflows during recessions

-Such dynamics are consistent with experiences of many countries
+Such dynamics are consistent with experiences of many countries.

 Structure
 ===============

-In this section we describe the main features of the model
+In this section we describe the main features of the model.

 Output, Consumption and Debt
 -----------------------------

-A small open economy is endowed with an exogenous stochastically fluctuating potential output stream :math:`\{y_t\}`
+A small open economy is endowed with an exogenous stochastically fluctuating potential output stream :math:`\{y_t\}`.

-Potential output is realized only in periods in which the government honors its sovereign debt
+Potential output is realized only in periods in which the government honors its sovereign debt.

-The output good can be traded or consumed
+The output good can be traded or consumed.

-The sequence :math:`\{y_t\}` is described by a Markov process with stochastic density kernel :math:`p(y, y')`
+The sequence :math:`\{y_t\}` is described by a Markov process with stochastic density kernel :math:`p(y, y')`.

 Households within the country are identical and rank stochastic consumption streams according to